 *This post is part of the #FordThinking Challenge for #Voicesof2015

-Do you make time for little adventures where you just get out and drive?
+Do you take day trips?
 Where’s your favourite place to go?